Defaultio/BlenderMoco/README.md

 * Select the object and component in the axis box.
 LX/LY/LZ are position components and RX/RY/RZ are rotation components.
 * Axes can be organized by moving them up and down.
 The order they apear in will be order exported for Dragonframe.
 * To animate the axes, animate the position values in the tool panel, do not animate the location and rotation values for the actual referenced object.
+* To export, enter a filename and click the export button.
+The file will be saved to the same directory as the Blender project.
+In the Dragonframe motion control workspace, import as a Raw Move file.

 **Tips**